zellwk/zellwk.com/src/posts/2013-04-21-layout-website.md

 Note: A simple mistake that I made when I first started out in web design is that I didn't understand how HTML elements work.
 One important concept that you have to know is that elements **cannot intersect each other**.
 ![ HTML elements cannot intersect ][3]

-The final sample here is a detailed layout of my blog, and you can see how each element comes together to make up the whole website.
+The final sample here is a detailed layout of my blog, and you can see how all the elements come together to make up the whole website.
 ![Zell's Blog Layout][5]

 ## Final Words ##